Sunday, May 3, 2015

 Step 7: Create the dual octohedron sketch

-Each faces of our cube has a center point, conveniently highlighted in yellow (because we Projected the origin in our original face sketch).
+Each face of our cube has a center point, conveniently highlighted in yellow (because we Projected the origin in our original face sketch).
 All we need to do to construct our dual octahedron is to connect those points: each is a vertex.
 (Annoyingly, you can't do this in an Inventor Assembly; we need to get back to a Part file before we can sketch in 3D.
 Because the documentation on this seemingly simple task is out of date, this took me a long time to figure out; but it's pretty easy, plus you get your dual separated out as its own part file.)

 Here's how to do it in Inventor 2015: add a new empty part to your assembly from the Assemble->Product->Add Part menu.
 Double-click on your new part, this will gray out the cube as you are editing your new Part.
 Start a 3D sketch from the Sketch menu.
 Add edge lines between all the vertex points (face centers), the line tool will snap to each point and your line will turn constrained blue as shown.